TGAMYT/Medi-Care-design/README.md

 # Medi-Care-design
-A website for a medical website
+A website for a medical system to ease medical care accessibility